mongodb/mongo-java-driver/docs/reference/content/driver-scala/tutorials/client-side-encryption.md

 however using either of the AWS / Azure / GCP Key Management Service is also an option.
 The data in the `encryptedField` field is automatically encrypted on the insert and decrypted when using find on the client side.
 The following code snippet comes from the
 [`ClientSideEncryptionSimpleTour.java`]({{< srcref "driver-scala/src/it/scala/tour/ClientSideEncryptionSimpleTour.java" >}}) example code
-that can be found with the driver source on github:
+that can be found with the driver source on GitHub:

 ```scala
 import java.security.SecureRandom